 New York’s treatment of juveniles in solitary also came under fire in the case of Kalief Browder.
 The Bronx teen was arrested at 16 for allegedly stealing a backpack, a crime he insisted he did not commit.
 He was jailed in Rikers Island for three years awaiting trial, most of it in solitary.
 Video footage showed him being beaten by a guard and inmates.
 The trial never happened.
 Browder eventually was released.
 He killed himself last year at 22, after years of depression and multiple suicide attempts.

-- California has begun moving nearly 2,000 prisoners out of solitary confinement as part of a settlement of a 2009 lawsuit brought by inmates who’d been on an extended hunger strike.
+- California has moved about 2,500 prisoners from solitary confinement following a 2009 lawsuit brought by inmates who’d been on an extended hunger strike.
 Many of the prisoners had been placed in solitary confinement units because they were believed to be in a gang.
 Many had been in the units for decades.

 Torture or Proper Punishment?